-Holders of shares of the Company's common stock ("Common Stock") at the close of business on March 31, 1997, the record date, are entitled to notice of, and to vote at, the Annual Meeting.
-On that date, 11,783,330 shares of Common Stock were outstanding.
+Holders of shares of the Company's common stock ("Common Stock") at the close of business on March 23, 1998, the record date, are entitled to notice of, and to vote at, the Annual Meeting.
+On that date, 14,070,557 shares of Common Stock were outstanding.
 Each share of Common Stock outstanding on the record date is entitled to one vote on each matter presented at the Annual Meeting.
 The presence, in person or by proxy, of stockholders representing 50% or more of the issued and outstanding stock entitled to vote constitutes a quorum for the transaction of business at the Annual Meeting.
-If a quorum is present, (i) a plurality of the votes cast at the Meeting is required for election as a director, and (ii) the affirmative vote of the majority of the shares present, in person or by proxy, at the Annual Meeting and entitled to vote is required for all other matters.
+If a quorum is present, (i) a plurality of the votes cast at the Meeting is required for election as a director, (ii) the affirmative vote of the majority of the outstanding shares of the Company is required to approve the proposed Charter amendments, and (iii) the affirmative vote of the majority of the shares present, in person or by proxy, at the Annual Meeting and entitled to vote is required for all other matters.
 Cumulative voting in the election of directors is not permitted.
 Abstentions are considered shares present and entitled to vote, and therefore have the same legal effect as a vote against all matters presented at the Annual Meeting other than the election of directors.
 Any shares held in street name for which the broker or nominee receives no instructions from the beneficial owner, and as to which such broker or nominee does not have discretionary voting authority under applicable New York Stock Exchange rules, will be considered as shares not entitled to vote and will therefore not be considered in the tabulation of the votes.
+Accordingly, a broker non-vote will have no effect on items (i) and (iii) above but will have the same effect as a vote against item (ii) which requires the approval of the majority of outstanding shares.

 VOTING OF PROXIES

 Shares of the Common Stock represented by all properly executed proxies received in time for the Annual Meeting will be voted in accordance with the choices specified in the proxies.
-Unless contrary instructions are indicated on the proxy, the shares will be voted FOR the election of the nominees named in this proxy statement as directors and FOR the appointment of Coopers & Lybrand, L.L.P. as the Company's auditors.
+Unless contrary instructions are indicated on the proxy, the shares will be voted FOR the election of the nominees named in this proxy statement as directors, FOR the approval of the proposed Charter amendments, and FOR the appointment of Coopers & Lybrand, L.L.P. as the Company's auditors.

-The management and the Board of Directors of the Company know of no matters to be brought before the Annual meeting other than as set forth herein.
-To date, no stockholders proposals have been received by the Company.
+The management and the Board of Directors of the Company know of no matters to be brought before the Annual Meeting other than as set forth herein.
+To date, no stockholders' proposals have been received by the Company.
 However, if any other matters of which the management and Board of Directors of the Company are not now aware are presented properly to the stockholders for action, it is the intention of the proxy holders named in the enclosed proxy to vote in their discretion on all matters on which the shares represented by such proxy are entitled to vote.